rh-messaging/cli-cpp/README.md

 Control where required boost libraries can be found.

-* BOOST_INCLUDE_DIR: use to inform the Boost include directory.
+* Boost_INCLUDE_DIRS: use to inform the Boost include directory.
-* BOOST_LIBRARY_DIR: use to inform the Boost library directory.
+* Boost_LIBRARY_DIRS: use to inform the Boost library directory.

 #### Unit tests